Trump's win smashes social media records

 Tens of millions of people shared their views on Twitter and Facebook during Election Day, a level of interaction that shattered existing records for political discussion.

-Twitter (TWTR, Tech30) said that more than 40 million tweets related to the election had been sent by 10:00 p.m.
-ET on Tuesday, far more than the 31 million messages sent on Election Day in 2012.
+Twitter (TWTR, Tech30) said that more than 75 million tweets related to the election had been sent by 3 am ET on Wednesday, the moment Trump claimed victory.

-Millions more tweets were likely sent before the race was called in Trump's favor early Wednesday.
+That's far more than the 31 million messages sent on Election Day in 2012.

 More than 115 million people discussed the election on Facebook (FB, Tech30), generating more than 716 million likes, posts, comments and shares related to the vote, the social media platform said.